By L.Kenway BComm CPB Retired

 Combining Strategies - RRSP Contribution and Tax Refund to Pay Down Debt

-Here's plan that will tackle saving and debt repayment simultaneously.
+Here's a plan that will tackle saving and debt repayment simultaneously.
 Here's how I see the benefits for this strategy:

 1. Dual Accomplishment: